hackforla/UI-UX/README.md

 # UI/UX Community of Practice

 Welcome to the UI/UX Community of Practice.
 We are happy you are here!
-Please follow the steps below to get started:
+Please follow the steps below to get started.

 ## When we meet
 Wednesday nights 6:00pm Pacific Time